Menu Nederlands

 Exchange programme

-The exchange programme Working World Wide: the international competence prepares you for an international career by providing a theoretical background and ways and means of applying this background in day-to-day reality.
-The theory which is acquired in the first part of the programme, will be put into practice in the second part of the programme: an international project.
+The Working World Wide: The International Competence programme prepares you for an international career by providing a theoretical background and ways and means of applying this background in day-to-day reality.
+The theory which is acquired in the first part of the programme, will be put into practice in an international project during the second part of the programme: an international internship, voluntary work or research.
+International students can carry out their international project in The Netherlands.

 Facts and figures